Kunalkharga/E-commerce/README.md

 This project is open-source and free to use.
 Feel free to fork, modify, or contribute.

+This project is licensed under the [MIT License](LICENSE).

 ---

-⭐️ **Thank you for visiting my portfolio!** If you like this project, don’t forget to give it a star!
+⭐️ **Thank you for visiting my E-commerce project!** If you like this project, don’t forget to give it a star!